-So, I began looking at the different options to help him stay warmer.
-Although Fizz is still not a lover of the cold, now he has his snug fleecy jumper to keep him warm on walks.
+So, I began looking at the different dog accessories and what options there are to help him stay warmer.
+Although Fizz is still not a lover of the cold, now he has his snug, fleecy jumper to keep him warm on walks.
 Having looked at so many different options, I thought I would share some ideas to help you keep your dog warm and safe in the winter months.

 Once only seen on the tiniest of lapdogs, there is now a huge range available with something suitable for every breed and size.
 This does mean that you need to carefully consider exactly what your dog needs to make the right choice for them.

 Dogs with longer hair, such as Afghan Hounds and Bearded Collies, may be best suited to a full-body coat, which extends all the way down their legs.
 This is going to reduce the amount of time that long-haired dogs are exposed to the weather for.

 Meanwhile, an older dog will appreciate being able to go out for a wander while preventing aches and pains from being aggravated from the cold.
 So, a padded jacket to keep them snug and warm is going to be perfect.